I have to own up to it. I’m suffering from burnout.

 I have wanted to keep writing updates on what has happened in 2020 because quite frankly, I reckon it will end up being like childbirth – you blank out the worst parts of it in order to stay sane.
 And some of it is so damn ridiculous I can hardly believe it’s actually all happened.

-The Battle for the Last Roll of Toilet Paper Circa March 2020
+There was actually a battle for the Last Roll of Toilet Paper (Circa March 2020)

 I became aware of this the other day when a patient raised with me one of the ‘discussions’ I wrote about in an earlier blog with a Health Fund representative, who I had to relate what a pelvic floor physio actually did each day when treating patients with prolapse/ pelvic pain / faecal and urinary incontinence.